Daily Market Outlook, December 11, 2020

 EURUSD Bias: Bullish above 1.20 targeting 1.23

-Flow reports suggest topside offers light through to the 1.2180 area where offers are likely to be thick to the 1.2220 area and stops appear for possibly a strong breakout if that is possible, downside bids light through the 1.2080 area before weak stops appear for a chance at a quick move through to the 1.2060 level and stronger stops on any attempt through the 1.1980 areas and a failed topside opening up some further weakness through to the congestion around the 1.1900 areas.
+Flow reports suggest topside offers light through to the 1.2180 area where offers are likely to be thick to the 1.2220 area and stops appear for possibly a strong breakout if that is possible, downside bids light through the 1.2100 level and some bids into the 1.2080 area before weak stops appear for a chance at a quick move through to the 1.2000 level and stronger stops on any attempt through the 1.1980 areas and a failed topside opening up some further weakness through to the congestion around the 1.1900 areas.

 GBPUSD Bias: Bullish above 1.3175 targeting 1.39